How to upgrade MySQL database engine to version 5.5 on Linux service node?

 2.6.
 Check the databases structure:

 2.7.
 Reread the packages installed on the service node.
-Go to PPA> Infrastructure> Service Nodes, select the service node where MySQL has been upgraded, then click Refresh under User-installed packages section.
+Go to PA> Infrastructure> Service Nodes, select the service node where MySQL has been upgraded, then click Refresh under User-installed packages section.

 2.8.
 As PHP version is upgraded from version